Skip to main content

 On successful completion of the programme, participants will be able to:

-• identify the socio-cultural issues, historical-geographical aspects and political-economic achievements in the traditional and contemporary context of our country;
+• understand the socio-cultural issues, historical-geographical aspects and political-economic achievements in the traditional and contemporary context of our country;

-• plan and organise age-appropriate experiential learning activities in the light of the new Primary Humanities curriculum with enrichments on our country; and
+• plan and organise appropriate experiential learning activities related to our country in the Primary Humanities curriculum; and

-• design and implement theoretically-informed assessment strategies that could recognise learners’ progress within the PHCF.
+• design and implement theoretically-informed assessment strategies that could recognise learners’ progress as recommended in the Primary Humanities curriculum.

 Programme Structure

-This course begins by providing participants with an overview of the changing curriculum focus on topics related to our country such as Chinese history and culture, national geography in Primary Humanities.
-The objective is to enrich participants' basic knowledge about Chinese culture, society, history, geography, economics, and background of political systems, spanning both traditional and modern era.
-Participants will engage in hands-on activities that explore how to develop age-appropriate learning goals and objectives regarding the learning elements related to our country in the curriculum.
-The aim is to update and enhance participants' curriculum-related skills and knowledge in those elements in the new Primary Humanities curriculum.
+This programme aims to provide participants with an overview of the enriched curriculum focus on topics related to our country e.g. Chinese history and national geography in Primary Humanities.
+The objective is to enrich participants' foundational knowledge about Chinese culture, society, history, geography, economics, and the background of political systems, spanning both the traditional and modern eras.
+Participants will engage in hands-on activities and explore how to design learning activities related to our country according to students’ ability, so as to enhance participants' curriculum-related skills and knowledge for teaching related elements in the Primary Humanities curriculum.

-1. interactive storytelling techniques, role play and drama education;
+1. interactive storytelling techniques, group discussion, role play and drama education;

 2. museum visits, and cultural field trips both locally and in the Greater Bay Area;